Skip to main content

 References & Resources

 Berk, L. E. (2013).
-Child Development (9th ed.).
+Child development (9th ed.).
 Upper Saddle River, NJ: Pearson Education Inc.

 Denham, S. A., & Brown, C. (2010).
-Plays Nice With Others: Social-emotional learning and academic success.
+Plays nice with others: Social-emotional learning and academic success.
 Early Education and Development, 21, 652-680.

 Gartrell, D. (2004).
-The Power of Guidance.
+The power of guidance.
 Clifton Park, NY: Delmar Learning.

 Gartrell, D. (2012).
-Education for a Civil Society: How guidance teaches young children democratic life skills.
+Education for a civil society: How guidance teaches young children democratic life skills.
 National Association for the Education of Young Children.

 Hearron, P. F., & Hildebrand, V. (2012).
-Guiding Young Children.
+Guiding young children.
 Columbus, OH: Pearson.

-Marion, M. (2011).
-Guidance of Young Children.
-(8th ed.), Upper Saddle River, NJ: Pearson.
+Marion, M. (2018).
+Guidance of young children.
+(10th ed.), Upper Saddle River, NJ: Pearson.

-Massachussetts School-Age Coalition (n.d.).
-School-Age Child Guidance Technical Assistance Paper.
-Dorchester, MA: MSAC.
-Retrieved from https://www.mass.gov/files/documents/2016/08/mo/child-guidance-school-age3.pdf
+Massachusetts School-Age Coalition (n.d.).
+School-Age child guidance technical assistance paper.
+Dorchester, MA: MSAC. https://www.mass.gov/files/documents/2016/08/mo/child-guidance-school-age3.pdf

-National Board for Professional Teaching Standards (2012).
-Early Childhood Generalist Standards for Teachers of Ages 3-8 (3rd ed.).
+National Board for Professional Teaching Standards (2017).
+Early childhood generalist standards for teachers of students ages 3-8 (3rd ed.). https://www.nbpts.org/wp-content/uploads/2017/07/EC-GEN.pdf

 Sandall, S., Hemmeter, M. L., Smith, B. S., & McLean, M. (2005).
-DEC Recommended Practices: A comprehensive guide.
+DEC recommended practices: A comprehensive guide.
 Longmont, CO: Sopris West.

 Trawick-Smith, J. W. (2014).
-Early Childhood Development: A Multicultural Perspective (6th ed.).
+Early childhood development: A multicultural perspective (6th ed.).
 Upper Saddle River, NJ: Pearson Education Inc.

 Whittaker, J. E. V., & Harden, B. J. (2010).
 Beyond ABC’s and 123’s: Enhancing teacher-child relationship quality to promote children’s behavioral development.
 NHSA Dialog, 13(3), 185-191.